zzzprojects/EntityFramework-FAQ/docs2/pages/documentations/data-annotations/min-length.md

 The `MinLength` attributes allow you to specify additional property validations.
 It is applied to a property to specify a minimum number of characters or bytes for the column that the property should map to.

+The following example specifies that the `Title` column in the Books table must have a minimum length of 5 characters.

 ```csharp
 public class Book
 {